suchkristenwow/suchkristenwow.github.io/_posts/2025-05-05-moveValidation.md

 ## 1. Notation

 Since I chose to make the simplest, dumbest possible interface the user would need to input their desired move by typing on the command line.
-Rather than invent some way for them to type in their move, I decided to use SAN notation.
+Rather than invent some way for them to type in their move using matrix coordinates, I decided to use SAN notation.

 This is probably the 2nd most accessible way for a human to input their desired move - 2nd only to a graphic interface where you click/drag like chess.com.
 But I can't be bothered right now to do that... maybe later.
 I figured we'd need SAN parsing down the line anyway, maybe to implement some learning from existing databases of famous chess games.